espimarisa/hibiki/.github/PRIVACY_POLICY.md

 # Hibiki Privacy Policy
-## Updated 17 September 2020
+## Updated 25 November 2020

 This Privacy Policy applies to personal information collected through jiktim's ("we", "us", or "our") "Hibiki" Discord application and website, "hibiki.app".
-If you have any questions, please contact a developer or email `espi@lesbian.codes` with your inquiry.
+If you have any questions, please contact a developer or email `contact@espi.me` with your inquiry.
 Additionally, this is not 100% legally binding and pretty informal.

 Do note that this applies to the **official** instance of Hibiki (493904957523623936).
 Other instances may not respect this.